 Uzi-Eli The Etrog Man

 Head to the ethereal Desert Ashram, a spiritual center in the South of Israel that hosts therapeutic workshops each weekend, as well as annual festivals and retreats.
 The ashram invites guests to visit the desert oasis, or participate in their work meditation residential program.
-Swing on a hammock between palm and acacia trees, breathe in the clean desert air, eat delicious vegetarian meals, and leave all your worries behind as you take in the serene desert landscape.
+While there, swing on a hammock between palm and acacia trees, breathe in the clean desert air, eat delicious vegetarian meals, and leave all your worries behind as you take in the serene desert landscape.

 Carmel Forest Spa Resort

 If the desert isn’t your zen, head up north and wind up in the lush, green Carmel mountains at the Carmel Forest Spa Resort.
 The resort offers guests gourmet cuisine, spa treatments, and rooms that overlook the hotel’s gorgeous landscape.
 This is the perfect way to escape from the hustle and bustle of Israel’s city’s and relax in nature.
 If you’d like to explore more, try this Nazareth and highlights of the Galilee tour to experience the region in a new way.